muccc/gr-iridium/README.md

 sudo ldconfig
 ```

-### GNURadio on Ubuntu or Debian
+### GNU Radio on Ubuntu or Debian
-The recommened GNURadio versions to use gr-iridium with are 3.9 and 3.10.
-If you use Ubuntu or Debian our recommended way to install GNURadio is to use PyBOMBS as described here: https://github.com/Sec42/sec-gr/.
-Please expect trouble if you install GNURadio any other way.
+The recommened GNU Radio versions to use gr-iridium with are 3.9 and 3.10.
+If you use Ubuntu or Debian our recommended way to install GNU Radio is to use PyBOMBS as described here: https://github.com/Sec42/sec-gr/.
+Please expect trouble if you install GNU Radio any other way.

 ## Usage examples
 The following commands are examples how to use the `iridium-extractor` tool.
 To further parse the demodulated frames have a look at the [iridium-toolkit](https://github.com/muccc/iridium-toolkit).
 It provides scripts to extract meaningful information.